041. Scaling the Office Infrastructure and Platform

 Sharing code always means either replacing something that already exists in a winning product with new code from someone else or adding code that does not completely and fully understand the unique needs of the winning product or its customers.
 As is almost always the case, the shared code is viewed as bloated, overly complex, or simply does more than needed.
 Despite the recent success in using shared open source code, the more established a product is the less likely it is to see code from the outside as a preferred path.
 In 1996, it was always about performance, memory management, or simply complexity.
 The technical buzzsaw would evolve to include security, manageability, and even privacy/safety—the reasons might change but the goal of avoiding shared code remained.
 Shared code is a way of ceding your autonomy to another group.
 Developers have traditionally maintained an attitude of NIH, not invented here, as shorthand for the distrust of OPC, other people’s code.

 The benefits to sharing are enormous, and that is what leads teams to take on these challenges.
 If a product team can create infrastructure and platform assets, then more engineers can focus on category-specific work while also making it easy to add entirely new products to the business with substantially less effort.
-Office had Word, Excel, PowerPoint, and now Access, but the world of productivity software was vast and it made no sense not to try our hand at drawing, personal information management, note-taking, project management, desktop publishing, or a host of new categories.
+Office had Word, Excel, PowerPoint, and now Access, but the world of productivity software was vast and it made no sense not to try our hand at personal information management, drawing, note-taking, project management, desktop publishing, or a host of new categories.
 OPU would be a key part of how to scale both out and over in productivity, and Office96 would be our collective growing pains.

 To best illustrate this, let’s look at some of the specifics of what OPU did.
 The diversity, breadth, and frankly aggressiveness is due to JonDe and his engineering leadership that pushed to do a lot in the first release of shared code out of the gate in early 1994 (a few months before I joined the team).
 The body of code was packaged in a Windows DLL (dynamically linked library, a Windows mechanism for packaging executable code to be shared, and also the source of endless frustration in the world known as DLL Hell, but I digress though will return to this topic soon enough).
-The DLL file was ultimately named MSO97.DLL, though sometimes called mee-so in conversation.
+The DLL file was ultimately named MSO97.DLL, though sometimes called mee-so (for MS Office) in conversation.
 Along with MSO, there were a few other files as well as a test harness that could exercise many of the capabilities called Lime.
 Lime would grow over time and eventually prove out just how much of a platform we were building.

 MSO contained code designed to be shared across applications, bringing with that engineering efficiency, experience consistency, higher quality (doing something once brings that), improved performance, and even more features because generally that is what happened with a dedicated effort.